commanderk33n/SSE-XSRF-DEMO/readme.txt

 # - The victim is tricked to visit a page created by attacker.

 ## Preventing against XSRF:
-# Using secret token:
 # To protect against the attack above, we need to make sure that the request sent
 # to server is actually sent by the real user.
 In other words, we need to
 # authenticate the user.
-We can archive authentication by sending a token along
+We can achive authentication by sending a token along
 # with the request.
 In order for the token to be secret, it should be randomized
 # when user logs into the system and send with it in every message.

 $_SESSION['csrf_token'] = randomize_token();
 echo "<input type="hidden" name="csrf" value="<?php echo $_SESSION['csrf_token']; ?>">"